 Ein Kerem (or Ein Karem) village is a few minutes from Jerusalem; down the hill from Hadassah Hospital and Yad VaShem.
-Ein Karem is a beautiful village (almost European) full of old houses and churches.
+Ein Karem is a beautiful and tranquil village (almost European), full of old houses and churches.
 It is significant in Christian tradition as the birth place of John and the site (at the well) where Mary & Elizabeth met.

-Today Ein Karem has a countrified pretty village feel that attracts visitors of all denominations and is very photogenic (see Ein Kerem Album.)
+Today, Ein Karem has a countrified pretty village feel that attracts visitors of all denominations and is very photogenic (check out Ein Kerem Album).
 Sometimes it is hard to believe that Ein Kerem is just a short journey from the hustle of Jerusalem – it is a charming, quaint sort of place.
+With Ein Kerem’s beautiful natural groves and the heart-stopping landscape provided by Jerusalem Hills, it feels like you’re a world away.

 Getting To Ein Karem